A Typical Week at Epicodus

 Most class days, you'll practice pair programming: two people sharing one computer, taking turns who uses the keyboard and mouse.
 By working together, you catch each other's mistakes, teach each other new skills, and come up with ideas together neither of you would have had alone.
 Pairing is increasingly used by tech companies (like Facebook and Square), and we've found that pair programming helps you learn faster, too.

-For full-time classes, on Fridays, you'll work alone on a project that teachers provide feedback on over the weekend.
+For full-time classes, on Fridays, you'll work alone on a project that teachers provide feedback on individually.
 For evening classes, you'll complete this project on your own time.

 Every Wednesday we bring in a lunch speaker from a local tech company.